JacekBialek/PriceIndices/README.md

 <img src="man/figures/README-unnamed-chunk-66-1.png" width="100%" />

-**compare\_distances**
+**compare_distances**

 The function calculates average distances between price indices and it returns a data frame with these values for each pair of price indices.
 The main **data** parameter is a data frame containing values of indices which are to be compared.
 The **measure** parameter specifies what measure should be used to compare the indexes.
-Possible parameter values are: "MAD" (Mean Absolute Distance) or "RMSD" (Root Mean Square Distance).
+Possible parameter values
+are: “MAD” (Mean Absolute Distance) or “RMSD” (Root Mean Square Distance).
 The results may be presented in percentage points (see the **pp** parameter) and we can control how many decimal places are to be used in the presentation of results (see the **prec** parameter).

 For instance, let us compare the Jevons, Dutot and Carli indices calculated for the **milk** data set and for the time interval: December 2018 - December 2019.
 Let us use the MAD measure for these comparisons:

 ``` r
 #Creating a data frame with unweighted bilateral index values